canata09/E-Commerce-Woo-Plugin-WordPress/README.md

 ## Installation

-WooCommerce Plugin installation files are copied to the "themes" folder and the folder name is changed to "woocommerce".
+The "templates" folder in the WooCommerce Plugin installation files is copied to the "themes" folder and the folder's name is changed to "woocommerce".

 ## Documentation